ContextLogic Inc. (WISH) Shares Down Despite Recent Market Volatility

 UBS gave a rating of “Neutral” to WISH, setting the target price at $4 in the report published on December 02nd of the previous year.

-During the last 5 trading sessions, WISH fell by -39.27%, which changed the moving average for the period of 200-days by -64.58% in comparison to the 20-day moving average, which settled at $0.7218.
-In addition, ContextLogic Inc. saw 4.59% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, WISH fell by -33.31%, which changed the moving average for the period of 200-days by -65.83% in comparison to the 20-day moving average, which settled at $0.6944.
+In addition, ContextLogic Inc. saw -2.77% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading